palewire/django-postgres-copy/docs/index.rst

           END
       """

-Back in the models file that field can be substituted for the default.
+Back in the models file the custom field can be substituted for the default.

 .. code-block:: python